Peer Mentoring

 University Ombuds

 The University Ombuds is a confidential resource for workplace concerns and conflict mediation.
-Jessica Kuchta-Miller, JD, is the university ombuds for graduate students and can be reached at 314-379-8110.
+See their graduate student page for more information and to make an appointment.

 Student Health Services - Danforth Campus